 “He’s a player who, if he wanted, could have been in the top 10 in the world.
 But for him, the most important thing was just to be happy in his own way.
 He was happy with his life at Real Sociedad.”

-His 11-year career for Mexico has been punctuated by a three-year gap in which he failed or refused to appear for his national team.
+His 11-year career for Mexico, which ended in 2018, was punctuated by a three-year gap in which he failed or refused to appear for his national team.

 In September 2010, he was suspended for six months after throwing a party following a game against Colombia, and he rejected a number of call-ups under two different managers afterwards, which led to the player missing the 2014 World Cup.

 Vela emphatically returned in November 2014, scoring twice in a 3-2 victory over Holland in Amsterdam, and he was a key player in his country’s run to the 2015 CONCACAF Gold Cup final, only to miss the victory over Jamaica due to suspension.